 ECCENTRIC FIVE is a group comprised of Ensemble Stars!’s most eccentric characters voiced by Toshiki Masuda (Sakuma), Koutaro Nishiyama (Shinkai), Takuya Eguchi (Sakasaki), Hiroki Takahashi (Itsuki), Kenji Nojima (Sakasaki).

 The group released their first song “Eccentric Party Night!!” part of Switch’s “Ensemble Stars!
 Album Series Switch” released on 24/10/2018.

 Hyorotto Danshi (2018 -)

-Although Hyorotto Danshi are no novelty, with their radio show being already well known between fans of Koutaro Nishiyama and Yuichiro Umehara -, the duo only made their debut in 2018 with おしえてョ (Oshiete yo).
+Although Hyorotto Danshi is no novelty, with their radio show being already well known between fans of Koutaro Nishiyama and Yuichiro Umehara -, the duo only made their debut in 2018 with おしえてョ (Oshiete yo).

 The duo then returned later in 2019 with the release of Kimi wa Sirius.

 In 2016, Koutaro Nishiyama released his 1st personal book, Nishiyama-san Chi no Koutaro-kun.